girardinsamuel/masonite-js-routes/README.md

 ## Introduction

-Use your Masonite named routes in Javascript
+Use your Masonite named routes in Javascript.

+This package provides a helper that inject your Masonite application routes definition into your views.
+It will export a JavaScript object of your application's named routes, keyed by their names (aliases).

+You can combine it with [ziggy-js](https://github.com/tighten/ziggy) library as to get a global `route()` helper function which you can use to access your routes in your JavaScript.

 ## Features